refinedev/refine/documentation/blog/2025-01-07-ts-satisfies.md

 hide_table_of_contents: false
 ---

+**This article was last updated on January 7, 2025, to include sections on Comparison with Other Type Validation Methods and Common Mistakes When Using the satisfies Operator in TypeScript.**

 ## Introduction

 This post is about how to use TypeScript `satisfies` operator to effectively apply property value conformance in complex object types with nested properties.